Using Suica Card in Osaka and the Kansai Area: What You Need to Know

 There is one exception: If you travel from a Suica region (usually JR East Japan region) to a TOICA region (usually JR Tokai region) using a commuter pass within the validity period, you can cross regions with the commuter pass.
 However, if you are a tourist traveling in Japan, it is unlikely that you will purchase a commuter pass.
 Therefore, just remember that you cannot use your transportation IC card for cross-region train travel.

-One inconvenience when using Suica in Kansai region cities like Osaka is the inability to use automatic recharge.
+One inconvenience when using Suica in Osaka and other Kansai region cities is the inability to use automatic recharge.

 • Automatic recharge available for Suica: stations in the Tokyo metropolitan area (Tokyo and the surrounding six prefectures where Suica and Pasmo are widely used), and some stations in Sendai and Niigata